Alec13355/Interview/README.md

 <Answer Here>

 # Question 3 TDD:
 We are going to step through the scenario above and implement it in code in a TDD like scenario.
-You have been provided a JS project with the test cases commented out and a sample method.
+You have been provided a Dotnet project with the test cases commented out and a sample method.
 We will go test by test to ensure (in a TDD like scenario) we are writing just enough code to satisfy the tests and keeping it simple and readable.

 # Question 4 (If Time Permits)
 Create a JS file and a test file.
 We will walkthrough solving this problem https://osherove.com/tdd-kata-1